 It seems that recently Australia has been finally catching up with the rest of the world in the skin care game.
 As such, it shouldn’t have shocked me to walk into my local Mecca Maxima and see Mizon products.
 But I’m not going to lie, I squealed in excitement.
-I’ve wanted to try Korean skin care for ages but as I don’t speak or read Korean (unlike Japanese which is actually my major and therefore makes up half of my routine), I wasn’t too confident buying it online.
+I’ve wanted to try Korean skin care for ages but as I don’t speak or read Korean, I wasn’t too confident buying it online.

 Mizon’s AHA 8% Peeling Serum seemed like the natural choice after my year long abstinence from actives as I repaired my dehydration.
 I needed gentle exfoliating and this serum delivers just that, and it’s free from fatty alcohols – woohoo!
-Its key exfoliating ingredient is 8% glycolic acid at a pH of 2 (making it super effective) which is perfect for every day or a few times a week.
+Its key exfoliating ingredient is 8% glycolic acid at a pH of 2 (making it super effective) which is perfect for a few times a week, or everyday for the more experienced users with resilient skin types.
 At $35 AUD buying it in person it was a bit (very) steep but I figured I could always order it again online for far cheaper (such as from here) if I really liked it (and spoiler alert: I do).

 The packing is really nice, with a fine pipette style dispenser and a chrome cap.
 The dropper button pops up as you twist off the cap, making it really leak proof.
-The plastic case is also tough and ideal for travel, but has a weight to it that makes the product feel expensive.
+The plastic case is also tough enough for travel, but has a weight and size to it that makes the product feel expensive, yet slightly less convenient.
 You get a reasonably generous 50ml which I would guess is going to last me around 6 months of regular every other day use.

 What’s on the inside

-The product itself is a thin, clear gel serum with a light fresh fragrance (which I can’t quite put my finger on).
+The product itself is a moderately thin, clear gel serum with a light fresh fragrance (which I can’t quite put my finger on).
 However it disappears pretty quickly if that’s something that bothers you.
-There’s alcohol in the ingredients, which isn’t ideal for dehydrated skin but it dries down nicely and goes well under moisturiser, which is where it belongs in your routine.
+There’s alcohol in the ingredients, which isn’t ideal for dehydrated skin, but that does mean it dries down nicely and goes well under moisturiser, which is where it belongs in your routine.
 There’s a bit of internet contention about pH dependent products like exfoliants and whether you need to wait before applying moisturiser on top.
-I play it safe and go for about 10-15 minutes to make sure it’s working its best.
+I play it safe when I have time, and wait for about 10-15 minutes to make sure it’s working its best.

 My feelings – would I buy it again?